-Like arguments, the "skip" flag is passed to all callouts on a hook.
+Like arguments, the next step status is passed to all callouts on a hook.
 Callouts later in the list are able to examine (and modify) the settings of earlier ones.

 Although the Kea modules can be characterized as handling a single packet at a time - e.g. the DHCPv4 server receives a DHCPDISCOVER packet, processes it and responds with an DHCPOFFER, this may not always be true.
 Future developments may have the server processing multiple packets simultaneously, or to suspend processing on a packet and resume it at a later time after other packets have been processed.

 CalloutHandle object can be used by callouts to attach information to a packet being handled by the server.
 This information (known as "context") is not used by the server: its purpose is to allow callouts to pass information between one another on a per-packet basis.